Kitchen Hierarchy: Key Findings

-But before we get into that, let’s briefly discuss what the Chef role entails and why becoming a kitchen professional can be a great career option.
+But before diving in, let’s briefly look at what the Chef role involves and why becoming a kitchen professional can be a strong career path.

-“Chef” is a broader term used to describe a wide range of kitchen workers.
+"Chef" is a broad term used to describe a wide range of kitchen workers.
+Depending on their place in the kitchen hierarchy, they may be responsible for preparing specific dishes or managing entire sections of the menu.

-That being said, here are the types of Chefs you’ll find in most professional commercial kitchens.
+That being said, here are the types of Chefs you'll typically find in professional commercial kitchens.

 Types of Chefs and Their Place in the Kitchen Hierarchy